-- 9. The fixture mount screw is then loosened with the dedicated screwdriver and the fixture mount is removed (Figure 19).
-Should the fixture mount or screw be difficult to loosen, refer to CAT-1217 on the procedure and instruments to use. - 10.
+- 9. The fixture mount screw is then loosened with the dedicated screwdriver and the fixture mount is removed (Figure 19). - 10.
 Should sufficient primary stability not be achieved for the implant, a cover screw (CH-CS) is placed with the dedicated driver (I-CS-HD) for a two-stage protocol.
-For immediate loading, a screw-retained abutment (CH-SRA) with an appropriate gingival height is picked up and placed with the dedicated screwdriver (046.401/ 046.411) (Figure 20).
+For immediate loading, a screw-retained abutment (CH-SRA) with an appropriate gingival height is picked up and placed with the dedicated screwdriver (046.401/046.411) (Figure 20).
 Suturing is then carried out according to the surgeon's preference.

 CAUTION: tighten the cover screw (CH-CS) only finger tight to avoid excessive loads.
-Tighten the screwretained abutment (CH-SRA) to the recommended torque of 35 Ncm.
+Tighten the screw-retained abutment (CH-SRA) to the recommended torque of 35 Ncm.